TheBoxLtd/shell-lib-ios/README.md

 # Screenz SDK

-Screenz SDK allows you to implement your own Screenz client that will live in the Screenz environment.
+Screenz SDK allows for the implementation of your own Screenz client that will live in the Screenz environment.

-This environment needs a server side component, that will be provided by the infraestructure department in order to create the app in the server, which will be referenced by an id in the framework.
+This environment needs a server side component, that will be provided as a service by Screenz in order to create the app in the server, which will be referenced by an id in the framework.

 In order to make your own Screenz client we will guide you through the following steps:
   - Screenz Framework